jrivas112/First-ResQ/README.md

 A completely offline-capable first aid chatbot application with local AI capabilities, built with FastAPI backend, HTML/CSS/JS frontend, and containerized AI services. **No internet required after initial setup!**

+## 💻 Development Note
+This application was developed and optimized on **Snapdragon X-Elite** hardware.
+The fast CPU and generous memory of the X-Elite platform made development incredibly smooth, allowing for rapid iteration and testing of AI models.
+The efficient architecture makes it perfect for deployment on modern ARM-based systems while maintaining full compatibility with traditional x86 platforms.

 ## 🚀 Features

 - **🔌 Pure Offline Operation** - Works completely without internet after setup